Sc4ramouche/bit-cupboard/Networking/IP_TCP_HTTP.md

 ```

 Note how on the second line host sends its **FIN**, and at the same time acknowledges the other end's **FIN** with an **ACK** (dot), all in a single segment.

+## HTTP – Hypertext Transfer Protocol

+HTTP uses a simple request/response mechanism.
+There is always a single request and a single response, both following the same format.
+See more on HTTP in dedicated notes.

+## HTTPS – HTTP Secure

+Transport Layer Security is cryptographic protocol that runs on top of TCP.
+It allows for two things: both ends can verify the identity of the other end and data sent between both ends is encrypted.

+## Common Issues

+There are two big issues with TCP connection: setup and end of data transfer.
+Setup is costly cause of three handshakes and could become even more costly in case of HTTPS, cause TLS connection needs another three-way handshake.

+When we do an HTTP request, server will keep sending TCP fragments to client host, and the host will respond with **ACK** messages as it receives the data.
+If a segment is lost along the way, the server will not receive **ACK** for that segment.
+In such case server will do fast retransmit: when the packet is lost, the following packet will cause the receiver to send an **ACK** identical to the last **ACK** it sent.
+The sender will fast retransmit packet if it receives three duplicate ACKs (as there are other cases when **ACK** could get duplicated).

+At the end of data transmission the sender stops sending segments, the receiver stops sending ACKs back, so there's no way to fast retransmit algorithm to detect if a packet is lost within the last four segments (~ 5.7 kB) being sent.

+HTTP has two strategies for resolving above issues, the first one is persistent connection (keep-alive).
+HTTP will simply reuse the same connection once single request-response cycle is done.
+TLS connection is also stays alive in case of HTTPS.

+HTTP pipelining is the second strategy which allows sending multiple requests without waiting for response.
+This could be done in parallel.
+But from the server side it's still first-in first-out.

+These techniques allow us to use TCP in a more efficient way.
+We don't need to do handshake for every request-response.
+TCP congestion algorithm performs in a better way.
+Fast retransmit problem will persist only for last four segments of the entire **connection**, not for every request-response.

+## Caching

+"The fastest request is one never made".
+Use caching (HTTP ETag).
+Cache resources whenever you think that they'll stay valid for some time.

+### Note on mobile phones

+When you switch to Wi-Fi from 3G and vice versa you have to establish new connection, as you IP changes and the server now needs to send segments to the new address.